Counting tame $SL_3$- and $SL_4$- frieze patterns over finite fields: -frieze patterns and quiddity sequences

 where the entries of the last row of the matrix on the right do not matter.
-Clearly we have $ det N_1(i) = 0 $ as well and $ F $ is a tame $ \SL_k $-frieze pattern with the desired generalized quiddity elements.
+Clearly, we have $ \det N_1(i) = 0 $ as well and $ F $ is a tame $ \SL_k $-frieze pattern with the desired quiddity sequence.

 \end{proof}